ComedicChimera/chai-lang.dev/static/markdown/guide/chapter3.md

     bool // boolean type (8 bits)

 You'll notice that all of the numeric types have both a signed and unsigned form.
-This is always designated by placing a `u` in front. `char` is special in that it is technically numeric, but it defaults to being unsigned as this is it's normal use.
-The designate it as signed, you have to place an `s` in front.
+This is always designated by placing a `u` in front.

+> `char` is special in that it is technically numeric, but it defaults to being unsigned as this is it's normal use.
+> To designate it as signed, you have to place an `s` in front.

 ## Null Initialization